Code-Screen/Code-Screen.github.io/docs/integrating-ashby-with-codescreen.md

 In order for CodeScreen to update results inside Ashby, we also need to securely store your `Ashby API key` on our system.
 To do this, please contact us via <a href="mailto:hello@codescreen.com">email</a>/live chat, and we will explain this process to you.
 This process will only take 5 minutes to complete.

-### 2. Send Test To Candidate
+### 2. Send assessment To Candidate
-Once the Ashby <> CodeScreen integration is enabled for your organization, you will be able to send a CodeScreen test to a candidate from Ashby.
+Once the Ashby <> CodeScreen integration is enabled for your organization, you will be able to send a CodeScreen assessment to a candidate from Ashby.

 To do this, click into a candidate and then click `New Activity` -> `Assessment`: